Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

       - name: Mary Kenney
         title: Local Executive Board
-        text: The American Federation of Musicians has been an important part of MARY KENNEY'S life since she first joined in 1978.
+        text: The American Federation of Musicians has been an important part of MARY KENNEY's life since she first joined in 1978.
 She is a free lance cellist and member of both the Opera and Ballet Orchestras, joining the Union Board in 1998.She has actively participated in orchestra players committees, ROPA, CBA negotiations, modernizing our building